Q:

 A:

-1. Definition and molecular structure comparison
+1. Based on my observations, Definition and molecular structure comparison

 Ethylene (C₂ Hhis)

-2. Physical properties comparison
+2. Physical characteristics comparison

 melting point and boiling point